 Length: 3.7 km

 The Commuter Trail, also known as The Fort Rupert Trail, is a historic walk through Kwagu’ł territory.
 This route was used to commute between villages at Tayaguł and Bear Cove.
 Nowadays it is a beautiful hike through first and second-growth forests; keep an eye out for culturally modified trees.
-The Commuter Trail has two trailheads, located off Beaver Harbour Road and Bear Cove Highway –– both have local First Nations artwork at each entrance.
+The Commuter Trail has two trail heads, located off Beaver Harbour Road and Bear Cove Highway and both have local First Nations artwork at each entrance.
 The trail includes boardwalk and a gravel type surfaces, and some uphill terrain.
+There is a beautiful lake about halfway from either direction where you can sit on a bench, rest on your journey, and enjoy the silence.
+(Photography by Sarah Étoile)

 Tex Lyon Trail

-The Tex Lyon Trail is the most difficult trail within Port Hardy.
-So, if you’re looking for a challenge and have the time –– this trail is for you!
-The trailhead starts at the north end of Storey’s Beach and goes out to Dillion Point.
-While a round trip can be done in eight hours, it is recommended to allow 12 hours for a return trip, and to watch the tides.
-Along with this timeframe, it is recommended to be well prepared with proper attire, food, water, first aid kit, and knowledge of tide charts.
-Although, the Tex Lyon Trail can be challenging, it does have rewarding views of Beaver Harbour and the Queen Charlotte Straits.
+The Tex Lyon Trail is challenging but if you are fit and have the time this trail is for you!
+The trail head starts at the north end of Storey’s Beach and goes out to Dillion Point.
+While a round trip can be done in eight hours, we recommend that you allow 12 hours for a return trip, and to watch the tides.
+We strongly suggest that you also be well prepared with proper attire, food, water, first aid kit, and knowledge of tide charts.
+Although challenging, this hike will reward you with stunning views of Beaver Harbour and the Queen Charlotte Strait.
+(Photography by Sarah Étoile)

-We have more resources, on these trails, available at the Port Hardy Visitor Information Centre.
-Lastly, it is not uncommon to encounter wildlife on these trails.
-While adventuring make sure to have your presence known – either talking with your hiking buddy, humming a song, or take a bear bell with you.
+It is not uncommon to encounter wildlife on some of these trails.
+While adventuring be sure to make your presence known – either talking with your hiking buddy, humming a song, or take a bear bell with you.
+For more about bear safety, visit Staying Safe in Bear Country